sgilroy/bluebird-codemod/README.md

 >Promise.promisify(fn, {context: ctx});
 >```

+This calling convention change was introduced in order to support a new option when promisifying, `multiArgs`.
+>Setting `multiArgs` to `true` means the resulting promise will always fulfill with an array of the callback's success value(s).
+This is needed because promises only support a single success value while some callback API's have multiple success value.
+The default is to ignore all but the first success value of a callback function.

 ### Included Scripts

 #### `call-promisify-with-options`

 Converts the second argument of calls to `Promise.promisify(fn, ctx)` into `Promise.promisify(fn, {context: ctx})`.

+If the expression has a `.spread` call chained onto it, the script will infer that `multiArgs` should be used so that the multiple arguments (not just the first) from the callback can be accessed.
+Note that this may result in some false-positives where the `multiArgs` option will need to be manually removed after the script is run.
+Also, some cases where `multiArgs` is needed will not be detected automatically and the option will need to be added manually in order to restore the behavior from the pre-3.x version of bluebird.
+See the unit tests for examples.

 ```sh
 jscodeshift -t bluebird-codemod/call-promisify-with-options.js <path>